SlickSlackEdit/jekyll-theme-massively/_posts/2019-11-11-welcome to SlickSlack Land.md

 ---
 layout: post
-title:  "Welcome to Massively: The Jekyll Theme!"
+title:  "Welcome to SlickSlack Land"
-date:   2017-10-31
+date:   2019-11-11
-excerpt: "Huge thanks to HTML5 UP for making this awesome template!
-Let's see what it can do"
+excerpt: "It will take a while to get up to speed but once it does... well...
+I am not sure what happens then."
 image: "/images/pic02.jpg"
 ---